andreiolaru-ro/FLASH-MAS/doc/concepts.md

 **Do we need entities at all?**

 The only truly mandatory entities are nodes, pylons and agents, which are implicit in an agent system.
 But nodes can be automatically created and configured, and default pylon implementations are offered, so the developer may used them explicitly only when needed.

+### Flexibility

+Entities types and implementations are not fixed in any way.
+A developer can deploy any kind of entity, with any implementation.
+Moreover, the loading process of an entity is not fixed -- a loader can be provided that loads the entity in a specific manner.
+All this can be done without any changes to the source of FLASH-MAS, as both entities and loaders are dynamically loaded at runtime.